Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 When the air compressor tank is drained down to the cut-in pressure, the pressure switch will react to this drop-in tank pressure.
 The pressure switch trips to passing and allows the compressor to start and run until the compressor tank pressure has reached its cut-out pressure.

-When the pressure reaches the cut in, the current of electricity will flow through the pressure switch and then through the motor to start the circuit and then flow to a start capacitor to kick start the system.
+When the pressure reaches the cut-in, the current of electricity will flow through the pressure switch and then through the motor to start the circuit and then flow to a start capacitor to kick start the system.

 Note: some small compressors may not have a start capacitor as they have sufficient current in the electricity flow to start the motor but larger compressors will require this additional “inrush current” of the start capacitor.

-Why an Air Compressor Circuit Breaker Trips
+Why Air Compressor Keeps Tripping Breaker

 - The air filter